 Some lists are available instantly via self-service online, other lists are turned around in a day or two.
 Brokers will always request payment upfront before releasing data.

-What is the difference between one list broker and another?
+What is the difference between one list broker in Australia and another?

 It’s true that many list brokers are accessing the same data sources for their clients, at a similar price point.
 Therefore differentiation is in other areas, such as speed of service, expertise and guidance around which marketing lists to buy to achieve business goals, and compliance.
 The latter should not be underestimated, as you are ultimately responsible for the data you use and how you use it, and a good list broker should guide you along the way.

 Unfortunately, there are many unscrupulous practitioners in the list industry: red flags include companies trying to sell you a list of businesses in Australia when they aren’t based here; companies with no contact details on their email signature; companies who can’t tell you when records were last updated.